 The PDL property lies in the south Okanagan region of Southern British Columbia, approximately 17 kilometres north of the town of Keremeos.
 The property area is comprised of one mineral tenure (1018610), covering an area of approximately 378.7 hectares.
-This report summarizes historical and recent exploration work carried out on the PDL Property on behalf of Wangton Capital Corp., of Calgary, Alberta.
+This report summarizes historical and recent rock sampling exploration work carried out on the PDL Property on behalf of Victory Ventures Inc., of Vancouver, British Columbia.

 The PDL claim, under a different claim configuration than the current PDL claim, was staked by Placer Dome Development Ltd. in 1993, followed by property exploration in 1984 and 1985.
 In 1988-89, QPX Minerals Limited conducted extensive exploration programs on the PDL claim as well as the adjoining optioned Astro 34 claim.
 In 2003, A. Travis staked 6 claims to cover the previous Astro 34 claim area, carrying out prospecting and minor rock and soil sampling.
-Although significant mineralization has not yet been discovered on the PDL claim area, an epithermal gold target is indicated on the property, as demonstrated by the QPX Minerals exploration survey results.
+Although significant mineralization has not yet been discovered on the PDL claim area, an epithermal gold target is indicated on the property, as demonstrated by the QPX Minerals exploration survey results as well as recent investigations carried out on behalf of Victory Ventures Inc.

 The PDL property is primarily underlain by the western margin of a fault-bounded, basin of Eocene, Penticton Group volcanic rocks; particularly the Kitley Member of the Marron Formation.
 The extreme western portion of the PDL claim is underlain by Permian to Triassic age Shoemaker formation, consisting of blue-grey chert, minor limestone and greenstone.
-At the base of the Marron volcanics is found the Eocene age Springbrook Formation approximately a 200m to 300m band of massive unsorted polymictic conglomerate with lesser sand stone and tuff.
+At the base of the Marron volcanics is found the Eocene age Springbrook Formation approximately a 200m to 300m band of massive unsorted polymictic conglomerate with lesser sandstone and tuff.